Make an App that Won't Freeze

 Example script: exceptions_user_division_calc

-• Enter, save, and flash exceptions_user_division_calc.
+• Enter, name, and save exceptions_user_division_calc.

 # exceptions_user_division_calc